-VoMA is a unique opportunity to hear the stories and histories of artists from across the world.
+VOMA is a unique opportunity to hear the stories and histories of artists from across the world.
 Without the limitations of a physical location, access to a museum is possible to anyone with an internet connection.
-The museum becomes a truly communal experience where the voices of the visitors can be added to the conversation.
+The online experience enables us to work with partners in new ways; the museum becomes a truly communal experience where the voices of the visitors can be added to the conversation.

-The museum programme will speak to the disparate and yet universal nature of the human experience, bringing together ideas and perspectives and firing our collective imagination.
+The museum programme speaks to the disparate and yet universal nature of the human experience, bringing together ideas and perspectives and firing our collective imagination through partnership and collaboration.
 VOMA aims to become a hub for debate and discussion around innovation through the digital, to the end of expanding access, enabling new approaches.
 Through collective ownership, through innovation and debate, we can re-examine what a museum is, how it should work, what it should do.

 Lee Cavaliere, Director